Dianeod/docs/docs/ml/toolkit/utils.md

 ## `.ml.util.tab2df`

-_Convert a q table to Pandas dataframe_
+_Pandas dataframe from a q table_

 Syntax: `.ml.util.tab2df[x]`

+Where

-Where `x` is a table, returns it as a Pandas dataframe.
+-   `x` is a table

+returns it as a Pandas dataframe.

 ```q
 q)n:5